Bachelor of Social Work - BSW Degree

 To register a complaint, please contact:

 The GMercyU Difference

-Offered through the School of Arts and Sciences, our bachelor of social work degree will provide a holistic approach to addressing the social and economic needs of individuals and communities in urban, suburban and rural areas.
+Offered through the School of Arts and Sciences, the Bachelors in Social Work degree will provide a holistic approach to addressing the social and economic needs of individuals and communities in urban, suburban and rural areas.

 - A BSW program that addresses social problems and social and economic justice issues in keeping with our Catholic identity and the critical concerns of the University’s founders, the Sisters of Mercy of the Americas